Establishing the Dark Matter Relic Density in an Era of Particle Decays: Introduction

-Here we study the implications for the dark matter which freezes out or is produce while some (boson or fermion) state $\phi$ which dominates the energy density is appreciably decaying and under the assumption that the energy density of $\phi$ implies an initial expansion rate of the form $H\propto T^{n/2+2}$.
-Notably, during this period of particle decays entropy is no longer conserved in thermal bath and this impacts the dark matter relic abundance calculation.
+Here we study the case of dark matter which freezes out or is produced during a period of particle production due to the decays of some (boson or fermion) state $\phi$ which dominates the energy density and under the assumption that $\rho_\phi\propto a^{n+4}$ thus implying an initial expansion rate of the form $H\propto T^{n/2+2}$.
+Notably, during this period of $\phi$ decays, entropy is no longer conserved in the thermal bath and this impacts the dark matter relic abundance calculation.
 In particular, our work generalizes the earlier papers of \cite{McDonald:1989jd,Chung:1998rq,Giudice:2000ex,Gelmini:2006pw} which assume that the initial expansion rate corresponds to an early matter dominated phase.
 Additionally, this work can also be seen as an extension of dark matter freeze-out or production with a general expansion rate, as studied in \cite{DEramo:2017gpl,DEramo:2017ecx}, to include decays of $\phi$.
 This paper is structured as follows: In Section \ref{sec2} we discuss the formulation of the Boltzmann equation without entropy conservation, generalizing the derivations of \cite{Giudice:2000ex}.
 Using these results, in Section \ref{sec3} we compare different scenarios for setting the dark matter relic abundance and discuss their dependance on the exponent $n$ of the initial expansion rate.
 Concluding remarks are given in Section \ref{sec4}.